Discover 30 realistic passive income ideas—from clipping videos to investing—that help you earn money while you sleep.

 Affiliate marketing is a passive side hustle that pays you commissions when people buy products through your links.

 The key is to create evergreen content that drives consistent traffic over time (think blog posts, YouTube tutorials, Pinterest pins, banger X threads).
+Unlike a one-time post, these pieces keep generating clicks and sales months or even years later.

 Some affiliate programs also pay recurring commissions for subscriptions or memberships, making it a reliable source of residual income.